vaibhav-patel-1211/MLScratch/README.md

 cd MLScratch
 pip install .

-Usage
-Here is a simple example of how to use the mlscratchlib library to train a model and make predictions.
-This example uses a hypothetical LinearRegression model from the library.
-Basic Syntax and Example
-# 1. Import the necessary modules from the library
-from mlscratchlib.models import LinearRegression from mlscratchlib.utils import train_test_split
-import numpy as np

-# 2. Create some sample data
-X = np.array([[1], [2], [3], [4], [5]])
-y = np.array([2, 4, 5, 4, 5])

-# 3. Split the data into training and testing sets
-X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

-# 4. Initialize and train the model
-model = LinearRegression(learning_rate=0.01, n_iterations=1000)
-model.fit(X_train, y_train)

-# 5. Make predictions on the test data
-predictions = model.predict(X_test)

-# 6. Print the predictions
-print("Predictions:", predictions)

-# 7. Evaluate the model (optional)
-# You can add your own evaluation metrics or use ones from the library if available

-Explanation of the Syntax
- * from mlscratchlib.models import LinearRegression: This line imports the LinearRegression class from the models module of your library.
-This is the standard way to import classes and functions in Python.
- * model = LinearRegression(learning_rate=0.01, n_iterations=1000): Here, you are creating an instance of the LinearRegression class.
-You are also passing some hyperparameters (learning_rate and n_iterations) to the model when you initialize it.
-These are parameters that you can tune to improve your model's performance.
- * model.fit(X_train, y_train): The .fit() method is a common convention in machine learning libraries (like scikit-learn) for training the model.
-You pass the training data (X_train) and the corresponding labels (y_train) to this method.
- * model.predict(X_test): After the model is trained, you can use the .predict() method to make predictions on new, unseen data (X_test).
-This method will return the model's predictions.
 Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
  * Fork the Project